Not So Magical! Park Visitor Discovers a Snake Slithering Inside of Disney World

 Banded Water Snakes Are Harmless

-Banded water snakes are not venomous and are found in along the United States Coastal Plain from North Carolina to Southwest Alabama as well as parts of Arizona, Florida, and Texas.
+Banded water snakes are not venomous and are found along the United States Coastal Plain from North Carolina to Southwest Alabama as well as parts of Arizona, Florida, and Texas.

 They like to live near streams and ponds that are populated with vegetation.
 They can stay underwater for two hours or longer but also like to lounge on logs near the water.
-Their diet consists mainly of frogs, fish and small birds.
+Their diet consists mainly of frogs, fish, and small birds.

 Discover the "Monster" Snake 5X Bigger than an Anaconda